matteocrippa/awesome-kotlin/README.md

 ## Guide
 *A collection of interesting Kotlin guides.*
 * [From Java to Kotlin](https://github.com/MindorksOpenSource/from-java-to-kotlin) - Cheat Sheet For Java to Kotlin.
+* [Kotlin examples](https://github.com/JetBrains/kotlin-examples) - A collection of examples of kotlin usage by JetBrains.
 * [Kotlin Guide](https://kotlin.guide) - An interesting guide to approach Kotlin by Thorsten Schleinzer.
 * [Official Kotlin](http://kotlinlang.org) - The official Kotlin website with plenty resources to learn this language.